CoryLR/codewithcory/README.md

   * Link: **[leonnoel.com/100devs](https://leonnoel.com/100devs/)**
 * **Resilient Coders**
   * See if you're eligible to apply to this highly selective and paid coding bootcamp (only available to certain cities): [resilientcoders.org/apply](https://www.resilientcoders.org/apply)
-  * PS: If you're able, consider [donating](https://resilientcoders.org/donate) to this amazing non-profit
+  * PS: If you're able, consider [donating](https://resilientcoders.org/donate) to Resilient Coders, it's an amazing and impactful non-profit